rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 }
 ```

 That’s a good start: returning a random number.
-Remember `Math.random` is not “random enough” for serious things like cryptography, or casino games — read about [Crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) if that’s your business. `Math.random` is fair enough to roll a dice with friends.
+Remember `Math.random` is not "random enough" for serious things like cryptography, or casino games -- read about [Crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) if that’s your business. `Math.random` is fair enough to roll a dice with friends.
 Let’s try it:

 ```js
 >> function rollDice() {